 Spending money

-October temperatures are generally quite high but considered mild for this region.
-The weather is usually dry and hot during the day and cool at night.
-Daytime temperatures average around 28°C but can range from 15 to 35°C. Night temperatures drop significantly, ranging from 13 to 18°C. Therefore, it's important for participants to have equipment that prepares them for different conditions.
+October temperatures are generally quite high but are considered mild for this region.
+It is typically dry and hot during the day and cool at night.
+Daytime temperatures average around 28°C but can range from 15 to 35°C. Night temperatures drop significantly, ranging from 13 to 18°C. It's important for competitors to have gear prepared for varying conditions.

 Participants are allowed three bags for the week:

-Main travel bag (25 kg): This main travel bag will be left at the race hotel in Amman and will contain all clothing and travel items not needed during the race.
-Once headed for the desert on Sunday, participants will not have access to this travel bag until their return to Amman on Saturday afternoon after the race.
+Main travel bag (25 kg): This main travel bag will be left at the race hotel in Amman and should contain all clothing and travel items not needed during the race.
+Once the participants leave for the desert on Sunday, they will not have access to this bag until returning to Amman on Saturday afternoon after the race.

-Race bag (20 kg): It will be transported between camps by race organizers and should contain everything needed for the entire event.
-Participants will have access to their race bag in the campsite after each stage.
-It must be a waterproof bag and must not exceed 20 kg.
-Bags over 20 kg will not be allowed onto coaches when departing for the desert.
+Race bag (20 kg): This will be transported between camps by the race organizers and should contain everything needed for the entire event.
+Participants will have access to their race bag in the camping area after each stage.
+It must be a waterproof bag and not exceed 20 kg.
+Bags over 20 kg will not be allowed on the coaches when leaving for the desert.
 They will be weighed.
-Any items attached to the outside of the bag or protruding will not be transported to the desert.
+Anything attached to the outside of the bag or protruding will not be transported to the desert.

-Race pack: This is the bag participants will carry each day for running.
-Race packs must be able to fit into the 20 kg race bag during the journey from Amman to the desert.
-Race packs must also be large enough to carry the mandatory items from the kit list.
+Day pack: This is the bag participants will wear each day for running.
+Day packs should fit inside the 20 kg race bag when traveling from Amman to the desert.
+Day packs must also be large enough to carry the mandatory items from the gear list.

 A next-gen platform helping sports enthusiasts of all levels discover territories and heritage through races tailored to them.